-25 Low-Cost Benefits and Freebies for Employees
+25 Employee Low-Cost Benefits and Freebies

 In today’s competitive job market, skilled candidates have the advantage.
 They are shopping around for the best compensation and benefits with highly-rated companies.
 One 2017 benefits study conducted by Fractl indicates that employees place a huge value on employee benefits.
-The study if 2,000 people indicated that 88 percent of respondents give health, dental, and vision insurance heavy consideration when evaluating a job offer.
+The study of 2,000 people indicated that 88 percent of respondents give health, dental, and vision insurance heavy consideration when evaluating a job offer.
 However, the study also indicated that men and women often see job-related perks in very different ways, meaning that companies need to offer a wide array of benefits and freebies that appeal to both sexes.